OpenDDS/OpenDDS/docs/devguide/quickstart/windows.rst

    * Visual Studio
    * Perl
-   * Optional Java SDK 1.5 or greater for Java JNI binding support
+   * Optional JDK for Java JNI binding support

    See :ref:`deps` for a complete list of dependencies and :ghfile:`README.md#supported-platforms` for supported platforms.